 Without missing a beat, she replied: “Ceramic arts.”

-Okay, we can start with that, I thought, and asked if some of her nervousness came from worries she wouldn’t be able to make a living with ceramic arts.
+We can start with that, I thought to myself.
+I asked if some of her nervousness came from worries she wouldn’t be able to make a living with ceramic arts.
 She nodded.

 We are well-intentioned when we encourage students to identify a passion – and, more recently, find their purpose, and immediately connect it to a long-term career option.
 Students have misinterpreted the messages to mean they are behind or delinquent if they can’t identify a passion or sense of purpose and link it to long-term financial stability.
 For students like the one in my office, it creates an additional layer of stress.